 Pitching and Throwing

-Both coaches and parents should be responsive to young pitchers who complain of arm or shoulder pain.
-Be sure to seek out medical care for arm pain that does not go away or that comes back every time a child resumes pitching.
+Coaches and parents should always take seriously any complaints by young pitchers about arm or shoulder pain.
+Be sure to seek medical care for arm pain that does not go away or that comes back every time a child resumes pitching.

 Prevent Overuse Injuries

 Because many young athletes are focusing on just one sport and are training year-round, doctors are seeing an increase in overuse injuries.
 The American Academy of Orthopaedic Surgeons has partnered with STOP Sports Injuries to help educate parents, coaches, and athletes about how to prevent overuse injuries.
 Specific tips to prevent overuse injuries in baseball include: